digital-pros/commerce-braintree/README.md

 ## Installing the Gateway

-This gateway utilizes the thephpleague/omnipay-braintree driver, and will update the Braintree  gateway in Craft Commerce 1.
+This gateway utilizes the thephpleague/omnipay-braintree driver.

 #### Requirements
 - Craft 3 (or later)